webpack/webpack.js.org/content/guides/code-splitting-async.md

 ### publicPath

-`output.publicPath` is an important option when using code-splitting, it is used to tell webpack where to load your bundles on-demand, see the [configuration documentation](/configuration/output/#output-publicpath).
+`output.publicPath` is an important option when using Code Splitting, it is used to tell webpack where to load your bundles on-demand, see the [configuration documentation](/configuration/output/#output-publicpath).

 ### Chunk name